 - Trains between Dublin and destinations within an hour to two hours away at commuter hours on weekdays.

 At those times especially it is important to arrive early if you want to have a seat on your journey.
-Standard class seats cannot usually be reserved and are filled on a first come, first served basis – see Classic Service below for exceptions.

 On crowded trains passengers unable to find seats are allowed to stand.
 Given that there are few or no handles for them to hold, this is a practice which has obvious dangers in the event of an accident, aside from the discomfort of traveling this way.